johnmbrown19/RustCalculator/README.md

 2. Navigate to the cloned directory: cd rust-calculator

-3.Build and run the program:
+3. Build and run the program:
   cargo run

 ### How to Use